-As at 30 April 2023, the Group had net current assets of £1.8m (30 April 2022: £9.0m) and cash and cash equivalents of £1.1m (30 April 2022: £5.1m) as set out in the consolidated statement of financial position.
-The Group made a loss before tax of £7,292k in the year (2022: £6,129k).
+As at 30 April 2024, the Group had net current assets of £8.6m (30 April 2023: £1.8m) and cash and cash equivalents of £0.5m (30 April 2023: £1.1m) as set out in the consolidated statement of financial position.
+The Group made a loss before tax of £3.5m in the year (2023: £7.3m).

-The Directors have prepared detailed forecasts of the Group's financial performance over the next twelve months from the date of this report.
-Given the rapidly changing macroeconomic landscape and the Group's forecast financial performance for the next twelve months, management also prepared a financial forecast based on a sensitised and severe but plausible scenario.
-It should be noted that in each scenario, the Board has specifically excluded any significant upsides from these scenarios or mitigating cost reductions.
+The Directors have prepared a detailed forecast of the Group's financial performance over the next twelve months from the date of this report (the "base case forecast").
+Given the rapidly changing macroeconomic landscape and the Group's forecast financial performance for the next twelve months, management also prepared a financial forecast based on a sensitised and severe but plausible scenario (the "severe but plausible forecast").
+It should be noted that in the base case forecast, the Board has specifically excluded any significant upsides from this scenario or mitigating cost reductions.
+In the severe but plausible forecast, the Board has also excluded available potential but significant upsides but has included likely mitigating cost reductions, as management would act swiftly to reduce the Group's cash outflows (notably by reducing payroll costs and discretionary expenditure).